zaccharles/step-functions-rainbow-states/README.md

 ## Description

+Colors AWS Step Functions states in the Workflow Studio based on their prefix.

+For example, `Process Queue: Get Messages` and `Process Queue: Delete Messages` would be the same color.

+## Motivation
+State names must be unique within a Step Functions state machine.
+To avoid naming conflicts in larger state machines, it's common to prefix the names of related states (the CDK provides methods like [`prefixStates`](https://docs.aws.amazon.com/cdk/api/v1/docs/@aws-cdk_aws-stepfunctions.StateMachineFragment.html#prefixwbrstatesprefix) to make this easy).

 Larger state machines can be hard to visually navigate.
 Adding color helps distinguish one group of states from another.

-This extension colors states in the AWS Step Functions Workflow Studio based on their name prefix.

-For example, `Process Queue: Get Messages` and `Process Queue: Delete Messages` would be the same color.

-Why prefixes?
-They're often already there!
-State names must be unique within a Step Functions state machine.
-To avoid naming conflicts in larger state machines, it's common to prefix the names of related states (the CDK provides methods like prefixStates to make this easy).

 ## Features